selimslab/selimslab.github.io/_NOTES/social-sciences/history/time-scale.md

 tags: top
 ---

-The earth is 4.5 billion years old.
+The earth is about 4.5 billion years old.

 Let's take it to human-scale and say the Earth is 45 years old.

 100 000 000 years for us is like one year to her.